Last updated: July 4, 2026

 • We collect what we need to run the services and bill you, nothing else.

-• You can export your mail at any time (over IMAP) and delete your account at any time from account settings.
+• You can export your account data and delete your account at any time from account settings.

 1. What we collect